-If anything, you should be counting your goddamn blessings while walking around Auschwitz, not bitching and moaning about minor aches and pains.
+If anything, you should be counting your blessings while walking around Auschwitz, not moaning about minor aches and pains.

 2. Don’t see Auschwitz-Birkenau as a tourist attraction

-Are you visiting because you heard it was a “must-see,” you want to take some Insta-worthy shots with deep and meaningful captions, and you feel like you need to tick it off your Krakow bucket list along with the salt mines and pierogi?
-Yeah, don’t bother.
+If you are visiting because you heard it was a ‘must-see,’ you want to take some Insta-worthy shots with deep and meaningful captions, and you feel like you need to tick it off your Krakow bucket list along with the salt mines and pierogi?